nodeGame/nodegame/doc/README.md

 ### Client

-The client makes use [socket.io](http://socket.io) and it is designed to integrate seeminglessly with other libraries, such as:
+High performances communication is guaranteed by [socket.io](http://socket.io), the cross-browser WebSocket for realtime apps.
+Moreover, nodeGame integrates seeminglessly with other libraries, such as:

   * [D3](http://d3js.org/)
   * [jQuery](http://jquery.com/)